-Mariamne I was the Hasmonean Queen was married to Herod the King.
+Mariamne I was the Hasmonean Queen married to Herod the King.

-Mariamne II was the daughter of Simon son of Boethus’ marriage alliance with Herod the King which allowed him to have a High Priest in his House.
+Mariamne II was the daughter of Simon son of Boethus’ marriage alliance with Herod the King which allowed him to become the dynastic High Priest.

 Mariamne III was the granddaughter of Mariamne I and Herod the King.